 It was not a surprise that I eventually felt exhausted and very resentful.
 Deep down inside, I wanted what I was giving back.
 I was sucking up his emotional poison by choice and then getting angry when he didn’t do the same for me.

-The relationship ended just before my thirties and, over the next couple of years, every man that crossed my path was wounded and still grieving a past emotional experience.
-I had a couple of relationships where I emotionally patched them back up but I was plagued with the same feelings of resentment and baffled by my ability to attract the same issue in different men.
+The relationship ended just before my thirties.
+Over the next couple of years, every man that crossed my path was wounded and still grieving a past emotional experience.
+I had a couple of relationships where I emotionally patched them back up.
+I was plagued with the same feelings of resentment and baffled by my ability to attract the same issue in different men.

 In 2012, I dated a man who was one of the most wounded individuals I’ve ever met.
 His emotional toxicity oozed out of every pore, in his every action and word.
 The word “emotional manipulator” was made for him.
 I felt his pain and I had an immense amount of empathy for him but he emotionally floored me within the first four weeks of dating and, after he dropped into a conversation that I was making him feel suicidal, we came to an end.
 I needed to preserve myself.

 In the weeks that followed, I felt stunned and shaken but a slow truth emerged until I had my light bulb moment and I absolutely 100 percent saw the light.
-I was the problem.
-I was setting myself up to be the “rescuer” in every situation.
-I was doing for others what I needed to do for myself.
+I was the problem by setting myself up to be the “rescuer” in every situation.
+What I was doing for others, I needed to do for myself.
 I was emotionally wounded from my childhood and I needed to rescue me.

 I needed to stop trying to have relationships with emotionally broken men and start having a decent relationship with myself.

 So, I needed a hero and that’s what I became.
 All the effort I put into rescuing other people, I finally gave to myself.

 Looking back, I realised that I was attracting men who were emotionally wounded from past experiences.
 I used to take on their emotions as my own.
 My partner benefitted by an increase in emotional confidence while I would suffer from burnout.